Letre2/Tangram_font/README.md

-# hfg-sem1-typo
+# tangram fotn

-This is a project about generative typography using a tangram and javascript animations
+This is a project about generative typography using the tangram shapes and javascript animations.